Out-of-Order Membership in Regular Languages: Problem Statement and First Results

+During these two merge attempts, we keep in a temporary variable the monoid value of the interval currently containing block~$j$.
+Initially, this value is $x$ and the current interval has length~$\ell=1$.

+We first try to merge with an interval immediately to the right, if one exists.
+If $j=B$, or if $\beta_{j+1}$ is not complete (checked as previously described by taking xor with $2^{b_{j+1}}-1$ and testing that the result is nonzero, using the same technique to compute this constant without overflow), then there is no such interval and the current monoid value and length are unchanged.
+Otherwise, this right interval starts at $j+1$, so its monoid value is stored in $T_\mu[j+1]$ and its length is stored in $T_{\text{size}}[j+1]$.
+We multiply the current monoid value, which is initially $x$, with the right value $T_\mu[j+1]$, and the result becomes the current monoid value of the interval starting at~$j$.
+We also add the length of the right interval to the current length~$\ell$.
+Last, we update $T_{\text{size}}$ at the two endpoints of the merged interval.
+These endpoints are the index $j$ of the newly inserted block and the previous right endpoint of the right interval.

+We then try to merge with the interval immediately to the left.
+If $j=0$, or if $\beta_{j-1}$ is not complete (checked as previously described by taking xor with $2^{b_{j-1}}-1$ and testing that the result is nonzero, using the same technique to compute it without overflow), then there is no such interval, so we store the current monoid value in $T_\mu[j]$.
+Otherwise, the length stored in $T_{\text{size}}[j-1]$ allows us to compute where the left interval starts: letting $s \coloneq T_{\text{size}}[j-1]$, then this left endpoint is $i \coloneq j-s$.
+We multiply the monoid value stored in $T_\mu[i]$ with the current monoid value, and store the result in $T_\mu[i]$.
+We also update $T_{\text{size}}$ at the two endpoints of the merged interval to store the length $s+\ell$ of the merged interval.
+These endpoints are $i$ and the right endpoint $j+\ell-1$ of the current interval.

+\textbf{Space usage.} The macro layer stores two arrays of length $B$.
+Each entry fits in one RAM cell, so this uses $O(B\log n)=O(n)$ bits.
+The micro bit vectors use $Bb=O(n)$ bits in total.
+The vectors $m_j$ also use $O(Bb)=O(n)$ bits, because each entry is an element of the fixed monoid~$M$ and therefore has constant size.
+Hence the total space usage is $O(n)$ bits.

-\textbf{End of the stream.} When the stream is finished, all blocks are complete, and the macro level contains a single interval, so that $T_\mu[1]$ must contain the monoid element achieved by that interval, i.e., by the entire word~$w$.
-This is sufficient to determine whether $w \in L$. \end{proof}
+\textbf{End of the stream.} When the stream is finished, all blocks are complete, and the macro level contains a single interval, so that $T_\mu[0]$ must contain the monoid element achieved by that interval, i.e., by the entire word~$w$.
+From this, we can determine whether $w \in L$, which concludes the proof. \end{proof}

 In light of \cref{word_upper_n}, in the remainder of the paper we focus on space complexity.
 We only study deterministic space complexity.
-We always account for space complexity in terms of the number of bits used (not memory words), and we only consider the space that must be memorized between any two elements of the out-of-order stream; we do not consider the computation time and interim memory needed when processing an element.
+We always account for space complexity in terms of the number of bits used (not memory cells), and we only consider the space that must be memorized between any two elements of the out-of-order stream; we do not consider the computation time and interim memory needed when processing an element.